Kaledi03/merge-sort/README.md

 # merge-sort

-Merge sort algorythm implemented in python
+Merge sort algorythm implemented in python by kaled brahmi